List of Masses by Joseph Haydn

 Masses nos.
-9–14 form a group: each was composed by Haydn for the Esterházy family, to celebrate the name day (12 September) of Princess Maria Hermenegild, the wife of Prince Nikolaus II and a friend of the composer.
+9–14 form a group: each was composed by Haydn on commission from the Esterházy family; although it is sometimes asserted that all six were written to celebrate the name day (12 September) of Princess Maria Hermenegild, the wife of Prince Nikolaus II and a friend of the composer, there is in fact direct evidence of this only for the last three masses.
 The composition of these masses was Haydn's principal duty to his old employers at this time of his career.

 The Heiligmesse in B-flat major, composed for the Capuchin friar Bernard of Offida, is thought to have been performed at the Feast of the Holy Name of Mary on September 11, 1796.
 The Paukenmesse in C major was first performed on December 26, 1797.
 Thirdly, the Missa in Angustiis in D minor was performed on September 23, 1798.
 Fourthly, the Theresienmesse in B-flat major is from 1799, and was written for Maria Theresa of Naples and Sicily.
 Fifth, the Schöpfungsmesse in B-flat major was performed on September 13, 1801, and features melodies from the Creation, especially in the "Gloria".
 Sixth, the Harmoniemesse in B-flat major was performed on September 8, 1802, and is almost certainly his last major work.